MTCH Investors Have Opportunity to Lead Match Group, Inc. Securities Fraud Lawsuit Filed by The Rosen Law Firm

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Match Group, Inc. (NASDAQ: MTCH) between May 2, 2023 and November 6, 2024, both dates inclusive (the "Class Period").
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 24, 2025 in the securities class action first filed by the Firm.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Match Group, Inc. (NASDAQ: MTCH) between May 2, 2023 and November 6, 2024, both dates inclusive (the "Class Period"), of the January 24, 2025 in the securities class action first filed by the Firm.

 So What: If you purchased Match Group securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.